SolarNetworkFoundation/solarnetwork.net/content/developers.md

 <p>
   SolarNetwork provides developers with the tools to quickly and easily build effective solar energy applications tailored to their needs.
-Whether that is EV charger management, or an automated grid demand response, our API integration capabilities mean our users can build a solution that simplifies their entire energy ecosystem.
+Whether that is EV charger management, or automated grid demand response, our API integration capabilities mean our users can build a solution that simplifies their energy ecosystem.
 </p>

 {{</section/grid>}}